coldfix/setcapslock/README.rst

 setcapslock
 ===========

-Small utility to set the caps lock state.
+Small utility to set the caps lock state in an X session.

 The ``setcaps`` function is stolen from here: http://askubuntu.com/a/80301